Hnfull/Intensio-Obfuscator/docs/recommendations/python_code_recommendations.md

     - Desactivate the default execution of this feature

-### 2) Do not define your names of local `variables/classes/functions` of your source program identically to keywords python of `functions/classes` (keywords) of imported libraries
+### 2) Do not define your names of local `variables/classes/functions` in your source program identically to `functions/classes/parameters-of-function` names of imported libraries
 - Can generate an error = **yes**
 - **Recommended:**
     ```python